 “Mother,” Ruth lovingly and gently spoke to her.
 “We can do this together.
 You don’t have to return to Bethlehem and we don’t have to leave your side.
-Somehow, some way we can make this work.”
+Somehow, someway we can make this work.”

-Sighing and hoping for understanding, Naomi turned to the face that bore the sadness of her own.
+Sighing, with the prayerful hope for understanding, Naomi turned to the face that bore the sadness of her own.
 “Child, I love you both, and I would that for all the world to have things as they once were.
 But, it is not so.
 Things will never be the same for me again.
 Not here anyway.
 Now, I must return to my own people where I belong to seek solace for this old, broken heart.”

 “Then, permit us to go with you,” Ruth said with Orpah nodding in agreement.

 “Mahlon and Chilion were my only sons.
 I have no more.
 I am now too old to remarry.
-It’s as I told you, I have nothing left offer you.
+It’s as I told you, I have nothing left to offer you.
 It would be selfish of me to ask you to give up the possibility of a better future in your parent’s homes to follow me.
 Go, return now to your own people.
 Perhaps God will be gracious to you and you can remarry there and start over again someday.”

-“You don’t mean that, do you,” Ruth questioned as she looked into the eyes of the woman whom she has come to love?
+“You don’t mean that do you,” Ruth questioned as she looked into the eyes of the woman whom she has come to love?
 Sobbing by her side, Orpah could not speak.
 Their world had been shaken, but Naomi is right, she thought within herself.

 There was a decision that had to be made that day.
 Both Ruth and Orpah would have to choose what path in life they would follow.

 What would it have been like to stand there that day and to make that decision?
 Those times were not favorable toward women who were all alone.
 Should they stay or should they go?